Alaska Wind Working Group

-The Alaska Wind Integration Workshop builds on past International Wind-Diesel Workshops providing an opportunity to learn and share information on wind systems in arctic environments, through expert panel discussions and training in areas such as modelling, MET Tower set up and more.
-The first day of this year’s workshop will revolve around training sessions while the second day will highlight stakeholder presentations on key topics like turbine selection, O&M, and secondary loads.
-Attendees come from all over Alaska as well as Canada, and the Lower 48.
-This year’s presentations will cover a large swath of topics with time set aside for dialogue with participants.
+The Alaska Wind Integration Workshop built on past International Wind-Diesel Workshops and the 2013 Alaska Wind-Diesel Workshop held in Seward.
+This event was focused on providing an opportunity to learn and share information on wind systems in arctic environments, through expert panel discussions and training in areas such as modelling, MET Tower set up and more.
+Nearly 100 attendees came from around Alaska, as well as Canada, the Lower 48, Australia & France.

 Feb.
 14-15, 2013 Alaska Wind-Diesel Workshop meeting in Seward

 This two-day workshop at the AVTEC training facility featured a full day day revolving around training sessions, including Wind-Diesel 101 & 201, HOMER Modelling, Electrical Concepts for Non-Engineers, Wind Data Analysis, Tower Climbing, & Diesel Operations.
 The second day highlight stakeholder presentations with dialogue on topics including energy storage, high penetration wind-diesel, wind-diesel control, secondary loads, waste heat recovery design and more.
 This event was hosted by Renewable Energy Alaska Project (REAP) & AVTEC-Alaska’s Institute of Technology in association with Alaska Energy Authority, Alaska Center for Energy & Power, National Renewable Energy Laboratory & the U.S. Department of Energy’s Wind Powering America program

 Status of AK Wind-Diesel_JoshCraft_2013

 May 14, 2012 AK Wind Working Group regional meeting in Kotzebue